dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/server.md

 1. Add the **Azure SignalR Service** dependency to the profile.
 If the Azure subscription doesn't have a pre-existing Azure SignalR Service instance to assign to the app, select **Create a new Azure SignalR Service instance** to provision a new service instance.
 1. Publish the app to Azure.

-Provisioning the Azure SignalR Service in Visual Studio automatically [enables *sticky sessions*](#configuration) and adds the SignalR connection string to the app service's configuration.
+Provisioning the Azure SignalR Service in Visual Studio automatically adds the SignalR connection string to the app service's configuration.

 ## Azure App Service without the Azure SignalR Service